furzepig/brachistochrone/_posts/writing/2022-02-03-the_breathing_of_atman.md

 **Dimension 6 -- Twistor**

-  `I just don't think we should see each other any more Jeremy.'
+  ‘I just don’t think we should see each other any more Jeremy.’

 **Dimension 7 -- Dark Matter**

-  `And what about Morgan?'
+  ‘And what about Morgan?’

-  `Yes.
+  ‘Yes.
 I think we can put him down as a star that failed to reach critical mass.
-He works hard enough, but never really seems to shine.'
+He works hard enough, but never really seems to shine.’

-  `Not suitable for post-graduate work then?'
+  ‘Not suitable for post-graduate work then?’

-  `No. Not at all.'
+  ‘No. Not at all.’

 **Dimension 8 -- The Many Worlds Interpretation**